Use Case

 Trade Coordination for Collectibles Platforms

-Trading cards, memorabilia, and digital collectibles — SWAPS finds the path from what you have to what you want.
+Trading cards, memorabilia, and digital collectibles — SWAPS helps collectors turn what they have into what they want.